-Our focus in this research – in line with the work of the ‘Value in the Cycle’ quartermaster group – is on three aspects of governance: stakeholders and their roles, scale, and value creation and distribution.
-With knowledge about the governance aspects of a circular watercycle, water organisations can define their own role and develop a strategic action perspective.
+Our focus in this research is on three aspects of governance: stakeholders and their roles, scale, and value creation and distribution.
+This focus is in line with the topic of “multiple value creation”.
+With knowledge about the governance aspects of a circular water cycle, water organisations can define their own role and develop a strategic action perspective.

 Along with knowledge development, the explicit objective of this project is to apply the knowledge in practice.
 To this end, knowledge workplaces will be set up in which the different stakeholders will share their knowledge.
 These also provide a context in which strategists, policy-makers and directors of water companies and waterboards can draw on what is learned in the pilots.
 Operational mechanisms from the pilots will be implementable in existing organisations.
 Descriptive knowledge originating in the pilots will constitute the basis for a normative discussion about governance.
 Any new questions that might arise in this context can be researched in the pilots.